Our Duty to Carry Out Public Health Funerals

 The Council has a duty to arrange for the burial or cremation of any person who dies or is found dead in its area, where it appears that no funeral arrangements are being made or are likely to be made.
 The Council is usually called upon where people have died either without family or without family who are willing or able to make the necessary arrangements.

-The costs incurred will be claimed back from the deceased’s estate.
-If there is no estate no costs will be claimed back.
+The costs incurred will be claimed back from the deceased’s estate (bank account, savings, investments, sale of valuables or a charge put against any property owned) Funeral costs have first call on any estate.
+If there is no estate, no costs will be claimed back.

 Before you apply for a Public Health Funeral please read through the alternatives below, which would allow you to have more control over the funeral arrangements.